 - Mirage Hardwood Trubalance

-I would choose the brand based on construction type not certifications personally – choosing SPC core over WPC or vinyl core (vinyl core has no wood or stone) and avoiding cork underlayment if you really want to go extremely low VOC (it is the only underlayment that has significant offgassing).
+I would choose the brand based on construction type not certifications personally – choosing SPC core over WPC, avoiding cork underlayment if you really want to go extremely low VOC (it is the only underlayment that has significant offgassing), and avoiding EVA underlayment because it’s often made with phthalates.

 The following brands are certified GreenGuard Gold: